Cannabis & CBD and Your DNA — How Your Genes Affect THC and CBD

 Related

 - Pain & Anesthesia — Your CYP enzymes also affect opioid and pain medication response.
-Find out if codeine, tramadol, or other pain medications work differently for you.
+Learn why codeine and tramadol work differently for different people.

 - Psychiatric Medication — CYP2C19 also metabolizes SSRIs and other antidepressants.
 See how your genetics affect psychiatric medications.

-- Celiac & Gluten Screening — Rule out celiac disease from your existing DNA data.
+- Celiac & Gluten Screening — Check your HLA-DQ2/DQ8 status from your existing DNA data.

 References